As of June 2023 over $185,000 has been awarded to educators with innovative ideas to support learning in DASD.

 WHO CAN APPLY?
-Students in grades K-12 are eligible to apply.
+Students in grades 1-12 are eligible to apply.

 ELIGIBLE PROPOSALS: Must be for projects that connect what you are learning in school to community service.
-Not a ‘go-fund-me’ or a donation by the foundation to a worthy charity, but a way for the education foundation to help fund YOU, as you learn new things and imagine a project to help the local community or the world.
-In general, we do not fund senior projects or eagle scout projects, unless they are innovative, first-time implementation of the proposed project idea, and unless they lead to lasting change in classroom practice.
+Not a ‘go-fund-me’ or a donation by the foundation to a worthy charity, but a way for the education foundation to help fund YOU, as you learn new things and imagine a project to help your school, local community or the world.
+We do not fund senior projects or eagle scout projects.
 Collaborative requests are encouraged.
 You will need to find a teacher who will work with you on your idea.
 Your parent or guardian must also endorse the project.

-EVALUATION & SELECTION CRITERIA: Grants are accepted all year long and reviewed twice a year – end of April and end of October.
-Applications will be reviewed by the Grants Committee on a competitive basis.
+EVALUATION & SELECTION CRITERIA: Grants are accepted all year long and reviewed on a rolling basis by the Grants Committee.
 Top rated applications will be funded until available funds are exhausted.
-Applicants will be notified in June and December about the outcome of their application.

 We want to make your great ideas come to life!
-Please complete mini-grant application form.
-DCEF Grants Committee Chairperson, Jeff Singleton, will contact you and help you through the process.
+Please complete mini-grant application form (link below).
+A member of the DCEF Grants Committee will connect with you and help you through the process.
 We want to make the process as simple and easy as possible so you can begin to change the world!